Using explainable AI to investigate electrocardiogram changes during healthy aging -- from expert features to raw signals: Results

-\heading{New insights: breathing rate} At this stage we have presented parts of our findings that align with previous research, however, we further provide insights into ECG and healthy aging, specifically for breathing rate and SDANN trends.
 According to \cite{Takayama2019} breathing rate and age are hardly correlated at all.
 However, the 2.5-97.5 percentile of the breathing rate increases with age according to \cite{RodrguezMolinero2013}, meaning that lower- and higher breathing rates become more common with age.
-In contrast to this work, both of these studies were not limited to healthy subjects only.
+Furthermore, \cite{schwartz1991aging} suggests that there are variations in respiratory dynamics, particularly in response to metronome breathing such as the increase in high frequency at different postural changes, especially in young subjects.
+In contrast to this work, these studies were not limited to healthy subjects only.
 Since all subjects in this work are healthy this means that the breathing rate decreases with age for healthy subjects.
 This finding is also plausible when considering that all subjects were in a resting state during recording.
 Because of the general decline in body activity with age less energy and thus oxygen is required to run body activities in a resting state.
 Assuming that the lungs and heart are healthy a lower breathing rate is therefore plausible for healthy aging.

-\heading{Role of SDANN5} Our model reveals an interesting insights regarding the SDANN5 feature.
-Contrary to established research showing a general decline in SDANN with age, the explainability analysis suggest that high SDANN5-values contribute positively towards the age prediction of older individuals.
+Our model reveals interesting insights regarding the SDANN5 feature.
+Contrary to established research showing a general decline in SDANN with age, the explainability analysis suggests that high SDANN5-values contribute positively towards the age prediction of older individuals.
 For instance, it associates lower SDANN5 values with those aged 20-34 and higher values with those aged 60-64.
 A similar study using the same dataset \cite{similar_paper} shows that while the mean SDANN does decline with age, there are significant variations in SDANN values among age groups, which lead to very high SDANN values being more probable for subjects older than 50 compared to subjects younger than 30.
 In summary, our XGBoost model uncovers an unexpected relationship between age and SDANN5, challenging the conventional wisdom of decreasing SDANN values with age.
 Notably, this effect is primarily observed in specific age groups beyond age 60.